mw55309/download_geba/README.md

 WARNING - this is hacked together Perl that has been tested precisely once.
 There is little checking/testing involved.
 Use at own risk.

-Find a directory you hacve write access to then:
+Find a directory you have write access to then:

 ```sh
 perl download.pl
 ```

+I also added auto-magically generated taxonomic info in file taxinfo.txt.
+Columns are:

+* GEBA ID
+* GEBA name
+* NCBI taxonomy ID
+* Taxonomic tree